What Is the Carbon Footprint of Wind Energy? A Life-Cycle Assessment

 What Is the Carbon Footprint of Building Wind Energy

-What Is the Carbon Footprint of Operating Wind Energy
+What Is the Carbon Footprint of Operating and Maintaining Wind Energy

-A wind power plant consists of many individual turbines in one location.
-Turbines generate electricity that is then transported to a substation where it is transmitted to consumers by transmission lines.
+The electricity is either stored for later use or is transported to a substation where it is transmitted to consumers by transmission lines.
 Transformers receive the electricity and either increase or decrease the voltage as needed before it can be delivered to consumers.

 What Is the Carbon Footprint of Building Back Wind Energy